FUN ZERMATT WINTER ACTIVITIES IN WINTER

 What is the most popular winter activity in Zermatt?
-You guessed it – skiing (and snowboarding).
+You guessed it – skiing and snowboarding.
 There’s nowhere better suited for ski and snowboard lovers.

-Right next to town, you’ll find one of the highest ski areas in Switzerland.
+Right next to town, you’ll find one of the highest ski areas in Switzerland and in the Alps.
 Sitting at an altitude of 3,883 meters, the Matterhorn ski paradise offers amazing runs for even the most experienced skier.

-In total, there are 360 kilometers of run for various experience levels – blue, red, black, and yellow.
+There are 360 kilometers of run for various experience levels – blue, red, black, and yellow.
 Zermatt also offers nine ski schools with multilingual instructors to teach beginners and help more experienced skiers improve.

 Winter Hiking and Snowshoeing

 There are guided hikes as well as self-guided trails you can take.
 Don’t forget to stop for a bite at the mountain restaurant before heading back.

 Right in the center of Zermatt, you will find ice rinks that are perfect for families and groups of various ages.
 Besides ice skating, these rinks are very popular for both Bavarian and Scottish curling.
 The Obere Matten Sports and Recreation Arena is perfect for ice sports of all kinds.
 If you step outside the village proper, you will experience the gorgeous ice falls.
-There you can climb around huge icicles while watching this beautiful display of nature.
-If you need any equipment, many of the nearby sports stores in Zermatt have some for rent.
+There you can climb huge icicles while watching this beautiful display of nature.

+- If you need any equipment, many of the nearby sports stores in Zermatt have some for rent.

-The easiest is the Randa run, which is gentle and slow, and located in town – perfect for beginners and families with children.
+- The easiest is the Randa run, which is gentle and slow, and located in town – perfect for beginners and families with children.

-The medium-level one is the Täsch run, which you can only access on foot.
+- The medium-level one is the Täsch run, which you can only access on foot.
 Once you trek up the slope, you’ll be able to speed down 3.6 kilometers of the snow-covered hill for an exhilarating ride.

 Town of Zermatt

 Zermatt is car-free, so you will only see a few taxis and buses, which are electric.
 But not to worry, it is so small that you can easily make your way around on foot.

 Paragliding and Heliskiing

-Zermatt has two flying schools that offer tandem paragliding, as well as lessons for anyone wanting to go solo.
+Zermatt has plenty to offer to more adventurous tourists.
+If touring the town wasn’t exciting enough, there is always paragliding in winter.
+There are two flying schools that offer tandem paragliding and lessons for anyone wanting to go solo.
 If you prefer to heliski, you have the option to take a helicopter up to the top of the mountain and then ski down on untouched snow.